A little story …

 In my driving example above, the cue resulted in a “bad” reaction on my part.
 The cue was a slow driver; my reaction was impatience.
 If I want to change my impatient behavior, I need to replace my “bad” cue with a “good” one.

-You can see, that each of these new trigger cues is positive and will eventually correct the negative reaction.
-It probably won’t happen by doing this exercise just once, but done repeatedly we can learn not to get so frustrated with a situation in the future.
+You can see that each of these new trigger cues is positive and will eventually correct the negative reaction.
+It probably won’t happen by doing this exercise just once, but if done repeatedly, we can learn not to get so frustrated with a situation in the future.

 I hope you found this article helpful – please leave feedback and share your personal transformation!